MarcoGeaJr/MarcoGeaJr/README.md

 # Hello, World!

-- 👋 Hi, I’m Marco Gea
+I’m Marco Gea
-- 👀 I’m .Net Backend Developer
-- 📫 You can reach me at marcogea.co@gmail.com

 I am a software engineer with a focus on backend development using the .NET platform.
 I have a special passion for software architecture and code design, always seeking to enhance my skills in this area.